lambdagrid/lambdagrid-mfi/docs/api-reference/App-State.md

 ## Updaters

 Updaters execute all changes to application state, including creates, updates, and deletes.
 They are synchronous and relate only to local state.
-Synchronizing with a remote database or remote API is done with Synchronizers.
+Synchronizing with a remote database or remote API is done with Synchronizers, detailed below.

 Updaters are primarily consumed by Pagelets.